ymolists/website/src/routes/blog/prebuilds.md

 ---
 author: csweichel
 date: Mon Mar 18 2019 16:16:17 GMT+0000 (UTC)
-excerpt: Once your development environment is freed from manual setup procedures it can do work even while you are not.
+excerpt: Once your developer environment is freed from manual setup procedures it can do work even while you are not.
 We call this continuous
 image: compiling-xkcd.png
 slug: prebuilds
 subtitle: Prebuild your workspaces